AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Videos/3_20_18/3-20-18_Image1.png?raw=true" width ="70%" /> </p>

-**Figure 16**: Image from video taken on 3/20/18 near the start of the experiment.
+**Figure 19**: Image from video taken on 3/20/18 near the start of the experiment.

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Videos/3_20_18/3-20-18_Image3.png?raw=true" width ="70%" /> </p>

-**Figure 17**: Image from the video taken 3/20/18 showed how large flocs deposit in the flow cell.
+**Figure 20**: Image from the video taken 3/20/18 showed how large flocs deposit in the flow cell.

 <div class="alert alert-block alert-danger">
-Rewrite caption for Figure 17 for flow
+Rewrite caption for Figure 19 for flow
 RESOLVED
 </div>

-**Figure 18** showed the clean bed of the sand bed, before floc deposition.
+Figure 19 showed the clean bed of the sand bed, before floc deposition.
 As the team ran the experiment, flocs clogged and grew in the microtubing that lead to the flow cell.
 And in [later videos such as this one](https://drive.google.com/file/d/1hOHrj7Ubxsh54PmYMRggNziXhx6_08Uu/view?usp=sharing), the team continued to observe large flocs enter the flow cell.

 The subteam went from a 0.05 mg/L concentration of PACl and red dye to concentrations of 0.025 mg/L. The subteam did not capture any videos of the multiple rows of sand with these new concentrations due to software malfunctions.
 However, the decreased floc sizes are shown in the single row of sand experiments.

 <div class="alert alert-block alert-danger">
-What do Figure 18 and 19 add to the understanding?
+What do Figure 38 and 19 add to the understanding?
 Are these the same results as 16 and 17?
+RESOLVED
 </div>

 #### Version 2: Single Row of Sand